The #1 thing that helped me to become the golfer I am today.

 Stopping in the middle to spend a few minutes in conversation about some other aspect of the game of golf usually does not happen, even though those conversations are a part of the puzzle in getting golfers to play their best golf.

-Effectively, I have figured out a way to share the sorts of conversations that I used to have with the golf professional who trained me, with the golfers who are committed to improving their golf games through regular monthly coaching with me.
+Effectively, I have figured out a way to share the sorts of conversations that I used to have with the golf professional who trained me, with the golfers who are committed to improving their golf games through regular monthly online coaching with me.

 If being inspired to play your best golf over time is something that interests you, I would suggest you might want to check it out.